MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 107.0.1418.26)**.
 This update contains a fix for [CVE-2022-3723](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-3075), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+Microsoft has also updated **Microsoft Edge Stable Channel (Version 107.0.1418.26)**, which contains the fix to CVE-2022-3723.

 > [!NOTE]
-> Extended Stable channel has also been updated to 106.0.1370.61, which contains the fix.
+> It's worth highlighting that Microsoft Edge’s enhanced security mode feature mitigates this vulnerability.
+You can opt-in into this security feature and have peace of mind that Microsoft Edge is protecting you against this exploit.

 ## October 27, 2022